rus0000/jsinheritance/README.md

 * Specific anonymous JavaScript function, referenced by some access path

 ## Function and Object constructors' relation
 Relation between `Function` and `Object` constructors is very important.
-It plays very important role in JavaScript inheritance.
+It plays major role in JavaScript inheritance.

 To summarize:
 * Every function in JS is an object, more exactly - two objects: function itself and its prototype